Huntthee/TheDesertWhale/README.md

 - [x] Site more-or-less complete!
 Just fancy stuff left to do.
 - [x] Update to a Formspree form for contact/order form :pencil:
 - [ ] Integrate some fancy/subtle animations such as progress bars :heavy_check_mark:
-- [ ] Refactor to a dynamic website using Node/Express/MongoDB :computer: can't be done on GitHub Pages :cry:
+- [ ] Host images on MongoDB to make GitHub repo public.

 ### Attributions: